Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 Using this in~\eqref{E:relation4} we obtain

 We now claim that

 Assuming this for a moment, we can use~\eqref{E:crucial} in~\eqref{E:relation5} to obtain

-The left hand side counts exactly the $(-2)$-curves of multiplicity~$1$ that meet a component of multiplicity~$2$.
-Since we have seen that after possibly a local modification of the graph this is an upper bound for the $\Aff^1$-components we want to count, this shows the last assertion in Theorem~\ref{T:specialfiber}.
+The left hand side counts exactly the number~$d$ of $(-2)$-curves of multiplicity~$1$ that meet a component of multiplicity~$2$, so this finishes the proof of claim~\eqref{claim}.

 It remains to prove~\eqref{E:crucial}.
 We first observe that contracting an edge between two $(2,0)$-vertices does not change the genus or the topological properties of~$G$ and also does not affect~\eqref{E:relation4}.
 So we can assume without loss of generality that no such edges are present.
+Equivalently, we can consider chains of $(2,0)$-vertices instead of single $(2,0)$-vertices in the argument below.
 We now consider those $(2,0)$-vertices that contribute to $e_{(1,0),(2,0)}$, i.e., that have an edge to a $(1,0)$-vertex.
 Let $a_j$ ($1 \le j \le 3$) denote the number of such vertices~$\Gamma$ such that the highest multiplicity of a vertex connected to~$\Gamma$ is~$j$.
 Since $g \ge 2$, there cannot be a $(2,0)$-vertex connected only to $(1,0)$-vertices, as this would give rise to a connected component of genus~$1$, contradicting the fact that $G$ is connected.
 This implies that a vertex counted by~$a_j$ can have at most $(4-j)$ edges to $(1,0)$-vertices; it also has at least one edge to a vertex with multiplicity~$j$ that is not a $(1,0)$-vertex.
 So

 and therefore

 as claimed. \end{proof}